back

 E-commerce and SaaS businesses also become increasingly useful as people work and shop online more and more, and marketers are inventing ways to pull customers into their platforms, popularizing lead generation marketing.

-After refining their algorithms, big corporations like Google and other search engines force marketers to find better ways of targeting their ads, hence inventing inbound marketing.
+After refining their algorithms, big corporations like Google and other search engines force marketers to find better ways of targeting their banner ads, hence inventing inbound marketing.

 ha21.29-graphic-3.png